Lukla Airport Flight Delays Weather

 Tenzing Hillary Airport in Lukla is the gateway to many of the tallest mountains on Earth.
 The tallest of them all, Mount Everest (8848m), is due north of Lukla and is accompanied by a host of eight-thousanders (peaks with a height of more than 8000m).
-And this airport is the roughest, albeit, most accessible jump point for most treks and expeditions in the Khumbu region.
-With an excursion of the Himalayas on every traveller’s bucket list, a journey to this airport is a must in your itinerary.
+And this airport is the roughest, albeit, the most accessible jump point for most treks and expeditions in the Khumbu region.
+With an excursion of the Himalayas on every traveler’s bucket list, a journey to this airport is a must in your itinerary.

 The spectacular Himalayas mesmerize as the flight takes off from Kathmandu.
-This 40-minute flight will be the flight of your life for the trip will involve manoeuvring past hills and mountains.
+This 40-minute flight will be the flight of your life for the trip will involve maneuvering past hills and mountains.
 Hope the wind and cloud gods are on your side.

 How it was constructed